 The Plan does not provide benefits for any condition for which benefits of any nature are recovered, or are found to be recoverable through adjudication or settlement, under workers' compensation laws, occupational disease laws, or similar laws, even though the Covered Person fails to claim such right to benefits.
 If a dispute arises concerning whether an Injury or Illness is work-related, the Plan may advance payment of benefits pending resolution of the dispute, provided the Covered Person submits documentation indicating the basis for denial of the claim and signs and returns an agreement to reimburse the Plan 100% of the amount of such benefits, or the amount recovered if less, upon recovery on the workers' compensation claim.
-Reimbursement is required regardless of whether recovery is through acceptance of the claim, award, settlement, or disputed claim settlement, or any other method of recovery, and regardless of whether the Covered Person is made whole by the recovery.
-The amount to be reimbursed to the Plan shall not be reduced for attorney fees or costs incurred by the Covered Person.
+Reimbursement is required regardless of whether recovery is through acceptance of the claim, award, settlement, or disputed claim settlement, or any other method of recovery, and regardless of whether the Covered Person is made whole by the Covered Person.
 The Covered Person shall do nothing to prejudice the Plan's right to reimbursement and the Plan may offset future benefit payments, including those of family members, by denying such payments until the benefits provided under this provision have been repaid.
 Following recovery on the workers' compensation claim, no further benefits will be provided related to the Injury or Illness.